-Peninsula Pipeline is constructing a pipeline that will interconnect with FGT's pipeline and bring gas directly to FPU's distribution system in West Palm Beach, Florida.
-We expect this project to be completed by the end of the third quarter of 2018.
+Peninsula Pipeline is constructing a pipeline to bring gas directly to our natural gas distribution system in West Palm Beach, Florida.
+We expect to complete this project by the end of the third quarter of 2018.
 Estimated annual gross margin associated with the project is approximately \$1.1 million.